Compassionate Dental Care

 A child’s teeth start forming before birth.
 As early as four months of age, the primary or “baby” teeth push through the gums.
 Permanent teeth begin eruption around age 6, starting with the first molars and lower central incisors.
 This process continues until around age 21.

 If you have spaces between your teeth, discoloring, cracks, or crooked teeth, veneers are a visually appealing solution.
 The thin, semi-translucent “shells” attach to your front teeth.
-As a result, they are a great alternative to otherwise painful dental procedures.
+As a result, they are a great alternative to more invasive dental procedures.
 In most cases, the veneer application is completed in only two office visits.

 For repairing chips, cracks, or unsightly gaps, bonding is a common solution.
 Composite material is bonded to an existing tooth.
 Unlike veneers or crowns, composite bonding removes less natural tooth structure.
 However, it is not as durable or long-lasting.
 Therefore, your composites should be brushed and flossed daily to extend the life of the bonding.